moliver28/research-handbook/content/job-families/finance/it-security-analyst.md

 The security analyst plays a vital role in keeping an organization’s proprietary and sensitive information secure.
 He/she works inter-departmentally to identify and correct flaws in the company’s security systems, solutions, and programs while recommending specific measures that can improve the company’s overall security posture.

+## Levels

+### Associate IT Security Analyst

+#### Associate IT Security Analyst Job Grade

+Associate IT Security Analyst is a [grade 5](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).

+#### Associate IT Security Analyst Responsibilities

+- Learns and develops understanding of GitLab's way of working.
+- Adapts to GitLab communication framework.
+- Develops skills and behaviors aligned with GitLab Values.
+- Has awareness of GitLab remote working best practices.

+#### Associate IT Security Analyst Requirements

+- Add

+### Intermediate IT Security Analyst

+#### Intermediate IT Security Analyst Job Grade

-This job family reports to the [Director, IT Operations](/job-families/finance/director-it-operations/).
+The IT Security Analyst is a [grade 6](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).

-## Responsibilities
+#### Intermediate IT Security Analyst Responsibilities

 - Generate reports for IT administrators and business managers to evaluate the efficacy of the security policies in place.
-- Monitoring security access
+- Monitoring security access.
-- Performing both internal and external security audits
+- Performing both internal and external security audits.
-- Continuously updating the company’s incident response and disaster recovery plans
+- Continuously updating the company’s incident response and disaster recovery plans.

-## Requirements
+#### Intermediate IT Security Analyst Requirements

-- BA/BS in a business related field and/or equivalent years of education and experience working in a related field
+- BA/BS in a business related field and/or equivalent years of education and experience working in a related field.
 - 3-5 years experience in Information Technology or Information Security experience.
-- Certified Information Systems Security Professional (CISSP) preferred
+- Certified Information Systems Security Professional (CISSP) preferred.
-- Knowledge of policies and procedures related to GDPR, CCPA, and PCI
+- Knowledge of policies and procedures related to GDPR, CCPA, and PCI.
-- Excellent interpersonal, verbal, and written communication skills with the ability to communicate compliance related concepts to a broad range of technical and non-technical staff
+- Excellent interpersonal, verbal, and written communication skills with the ability to communicate compliance related concepts to a broad range of technical and non-technical staff.
-- Successful experience working, collaborating, and establishing credibility and relationships with senior leadership, colleagues, and clients
+- Successful experience working, collaborating, and establishing credibility and relationships with senior leadership, colleagues, and clients.
-- Demonstrated success working with internal audit, external auditors, outside consultants, and legal affairs
+- Demonstrated success working with internal audit, external auditors, outside consultants, and legal affairs.
-- Demonstrated experience leading large-scale projects
+- Demonstrated experience leading large-scale projects.
-- Ability to use GitLab
+- Ability to use GitLab.

-## Levels

-### IT Security Analyst (Intermediate)

-#### IT Security Analyst (Intermediate) Job Grade

-The IT Security Analyst is a [grade 6](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### IT Security Analyst (Intermediate) Responsibilities

-The IT Security Analysts share the same responsibilities outlined above.

-#### IT Security Analyst (Intermediate) Requirements

-The IT Security Analyst position has all the same requirements as the ones outlined above plus the following:

 ### Senior IT Security Analyst

 #### Senior IT Security Analyst Job Grade

-The IT Security Analyst is a [grade 7](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The IT Security Analyst is a [grade 7](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).

 #### Senior IT Security Analyst Responsibilities

-The Senior IT Security Analyst has all the same responsibilities as the intermediate position plus the following:
+Extends the IT Security Analyst responsibilities plus:
 - Install security measures and operate software to protect systems and information infrastructure, including firewalls and data encryption programs.
 - Work with the security team to perform tests and uncover network vulnerabilities.
 - Address questions from internal and external audits and examinations.